NIPG-DG schemes for transformed master equations modeling open quantum systems: Introduction

 The pseudo-differential operator is the computationally costliest term in a simulation of the WFP system, due to the extra integration needed to be performed in order to compute it \cite{Gamba}.
 However, it is clear that, if a Fourier transform is applied to it, it will amount just to a multiplication by convolution theorems.
-Therefore, this motivates the interest in applying a Fourier transform to the Wigner function to simply obtain a density matrix in the position basis, with conveniently transformed coordinates.
-If a Fourier transform is then applied to the WFP system, a master equation will simply be obtained in convenient coordinates that simplifies the expression of the costliest term, namely the one related to the potential.
-A similar evolution equation for a density in transformed coordinates has been presented in \cite{Juengel} in the context of electron ensembles in semiconductors.
+Therefore, this motivates the interest in applying a Fourier transform to the Wigner function to simply obtain a density matrix in the position basis with conveniently transformed coordinates.
+If a Fourier transform is then applied to the WFP system, a transformed master equation in convenient coordinates will be obtained, which will simplify the expression of the { term related to the potential. } A similar evolution equation for a density matrix in transformed coordinates has been presented in \cite{Juengel} in the context of electron ensembles in semiconductors.
 The above-mentioned is justified by recalling that the Wigner function is defined by the Fourier transform below,

 particularly as the Fourier transform of the function

 which is a density matrix in terms of conveniently symmetrized position coordinates.
 Therefore,